normaq/exynos9820-beyond1lte/README.md

 * wireguard - adds wireguard module to the kernel.
 * cifs - adds CIFS fs support.
 * nohardening - removes Samsung kernel self-protection mechanisms.
 Potentially can increase the kernel performance.
-You can enable this config if you face rooting or some other kind of restrictions.
-Other kernels usually use settings from this config by default.
-It's safe to enable this config, it just makes your system less secure.
+Enabled by default.
+Disable this if you want to make your system more secure.
 * nohardening2 - removes Android kernel self-protection mechanisms.
 Potentially
   can increase the kernel performance.
 Don't use it if you don't know what you are doing.
 Almost completely disables kernel self-protection.
 Very insecure.
+* nodebug - remove debugging information from the kernel.
 * 300hz - increases kernel clock rate from 250hz to 300hz.
 Potentially can
   decrease response time.
 Disabled by default, untested.
 * 1000hz - increases kernel clock rate from 250hz to 1000hz.
 Potentially can